 - When an operator is logged into the device and the device remains inactive for a set amount of time (defined in the Administrative Settings) the device will timeout and shutdown.
-See section 2.5.7 Operator Settings for details. - 2.
-If the ACTIVE checkbox is unchecked for an operator, then that operator account will be disabled and the operator will not be able to login to the device. - 3.
-Currently the BrainScope screens are not optimized for visually impaired users.
+See section 2.5.7 Operator Settings for details. - If the ACTIVE checkbox is unchecked for an operator, then that operator account will be disabled and the operator will not be able to login to the device. - 3.
+Un-Check the LIMITED checkbox to approve an operator and assign a password.